 In current scenario, number of fatal diseases are increasing drastically which can not be cure by normal treatments.
-These fatal diseases now can be treated by umbilical cord blood, the richest source of haematopoietic stem cells.
+These fatal diseases now can be treated by umbilical cord blood, the richest cause of haematopoietic stem cells.
 Stem cells have the potency of converting itself into any type of organ specific cells and then forming organ specific tissues therefore helpful in healing the damaging tissues or curing the fatal diseases.
-The present study is discussing about the umbilical cord blood banking for stem cells and its associated therapeutic uses.
-Collection and banking of umbilical cord blood (UCB)-derived cells have become a popular option worldwide.
-Cord blood banking is the preservation of the umbilical cord blood which is collected just after the baby birth.
+The present study is about the process of collecting and banking of umbilical cord blood (UCB)-derived cells.
+These blood cells are collected and preserved just after the birth of the baby, this procedure is known as Cord blood banking.
 Due to the involvement of the professional organizations and their published standards, UCB banking has very much improved with the passage of time.